brentvatne/caldo/README.markdown

 3. Navigate to `http://localhost:4567/`

 ## Elevator pitch please
-The vision: Caldo is short for Calendar do.
+The vision: Caldo is short for Calendar do, and it means soup in Spanish.
 It turns your Google Calendar events into todo-lists.
 Upon marking them as complete, the event will be immediately updated in Google calendar to visually reflect the change.

 ## What does it *currently* do?